 Video 2: Assembly of Autofeeder onto a Standard Microisolator Cage Lid and Programming of the Example Off-the-Shelf Autofeeder

-Demonstrator:
+Demonstrator: Jason Lê

 Protocol

 To begin, using a rotary tool with a 1.5-inch cutting wheel, cut out a 20 by 25-millimeter square into the microisolator cage lid [1].
 Position the opening 2.75 centimeters from the edge of the lid and ensure it is centered above the wire rack [2].